agalue/LGTM-PoC/README.md

 Optionally, there is a third cluster running the [OpenTelemetry Demo App](https://opentelemetry.io/docs/demo/), which is configured via Helm to send metrics to the LGTM stack using the OTEL Collector (`lgtm-remote-otel`, based on the third scenario).

-As Zero Trust is becoming more important nowadays, we'll either [Linkerd](https://linkerd.io/), [Istio](https://istio.io/), or [Cilium Cluster Mesh](https://cilium.io/use-cases/cluster-mesh/) to secure the communication within each cluster and the communication between the clusters, which gives us the ability to have a secure channel without implementing authentication, authorization, and encryption on our own.
+As Zero Trust is becoming more important nowadays, we'll use either [Linkerd](https://linkerd.io/), [Istio](https://istio.io/), or [Cilium Cluster Mesh](https://cilium.io/use-cases/cluster-mesh/) to secure the communication within each cluster and the communication between the clusters, which gives us the ability to have a secure channel without implementing authentication, authorization, and encryption ourselves.

 We will use [Kind](https://kind.sigs.k8s.io/) via [Docker](https://www.docker.com/) for the clusters.
 Each cluster would have [Cilium](https://cilium.io/) deployed as CNI and as an L2/LB, mainly because the Service Mesh Gateway for Multi-Cluster requires a Load Balancer service (that way we wouldn't need MetalLB).